fderepas/unix_memo/recompiling_the_kernel.md

 ## Install the new kernel

-We are going to install the kernel instance in a multipass container in order to ensure the stbility of the system.
+We are going to install the kernel instance in a [multipass](https://multipass.run/) container in order to ensure the stability of the system.
-Launch a new multipass instane:
+Launch a new multipass instance:

 ```
 multipass launch